GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ## Introduction
 If you have requirements for high availability (HA) or failover, follow the instructions below to manually configure multi-master replication (MMR) across multiple Gluu Servers.

-!!!
-Note
-    If your organization has a Gluu support contract, you have a license to use our automated clustering tool: [Cluster Manager](https://gluu.org/docs/cm).
-Highly recommended :)
+Gluu also offers a tool to automate the steps below, called [Cluster Manager](https://gluu.org/docs/cm).
+Cluster Manager is licensed under the [Gluu Support license](https://github.com/GluuFederation/cluster-mgr/blob/master/LICENSE), which requires a Gluu support contract for use *in production*.
+All organizations may use Cluster Manager for development purposes.

 ## Concept

-Enable OpenDJ replication and also make configuration changes to make Gluu Server highly avaiable, via a proxy.
+Clustering uses OpenDJ replication and configuration changes to greatly improve Gluu Server availability, via a proxy.

 ## Prerequisites